wompking/bejeweledSVG/README.md

 # bejeweledSVG
-Literally Bejweled in a SVG.
+Literally Bejeweled in a SVG.
+Pretty buggy currently, I'm working on it.